If you land here you've probably done something stupid.

 Also known as "Hades", simply called after the god watching over it.
 Pretty creative, isn't it?

 The underworld is a place free of the boundaries of time as mortals know it.
-No matter who you are, or from which century you are - you're going to land here.
+No matter who you are, or from which century you are - once you're dead and your record is bad enough you're going to land here.
 Here your soul will roam in the river of Styx until the end of eternity.

 If you eat one bite of food in the underworld you stay forever.
 Boom.